 in the Indiana Derby (gr.
 II), breezed five furlongs in 1:00.
 It was the second-fastest of 48 at the distance.

-"He's really doing good right now," trainer Kellyn Gorder said about the colt by Lion Heart.
+"He's really doing good right now," trainer Kellyn Gorder said.
 "I can't wait for the race."

 "The horse is doing really well," trainer Al Stall Jr. said.
 "Maybe it's his turn."

-Take Charge Indy, Bourbon Courage and Cease will have their final works prior to the Clark next weekend at Churchill Downs.
+Take Charge Indy, Bourbon Courage, and Cease are to have their final works prior to the Clark next weekend at Churchill Downs.